E-mail tracking pixel & privacy concerns

 A tracking pixel is a transparent tiny image (1px).
 Similar to an image of a website, whenever you see an image of a website with your web browser it gets downloaded locally to your computer.
 By downloading an image from a website you create new log entries in the webserver that contain your information.
 The same way works in the e-mail.
 When a pixel is embedded into an e-mail, just by opening and reading the e-mail you download that tiny invisible image.
 Some of the information you reveal to your sender:

-Imagine someone asking you “why did you reply to my e-mail a week after your read it for 3 times”!!!
+Imagine your boss asking you “why did you reply to my e-mail a week after your read it for 3 times”!!!